GregWickham/Reanimator/index.md

 To integrate with a particular console application, there are two major steps:

-1. Build a static model of the console application's user interface.
+1. Build a *static* model of the console application's user interface.
 You don't need to model the **entire** user interface -- just the parts containing the functionality you want to use.

 2. Define one or more **Activities** that exercise the relevant parts of the console application's user interface, to accomplish the desired task.
+Activities represent a *dynamic* model of the console application's user interface.
+An Activity navigates through the static model by simulating user input events.

 The [Reanimator GitHub repo](https://github.com/GregWickham/Reanimator) contains two C# code files that illustrate how this is done.